Barca starlet Fati signs new deal with €170m release clause | Goal.com

 Fati went on to earn his maiden start for the Blaugrana on September 14, and he doubled his account with a second-minute strike in a 5-2 home win against Valencia.

-The 17-year-old has since featured in 11 matches across all competitions and has been tipped for a bright future at the highest level having already displayed a maturity belying his tender age.
+The winger has since featured in 11 matches across all competitions and has been tipped for a bright future at the highest level, having already displayed a maturity belying his tender age.

 After the announcement was made, the Spain U-21 international credited Barca's famed La Masia academy for helping him to develop his all-around game, before pledging to keep working hard for regular opportunities in the first team.